doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 - Add [Timestampable traits](#traits)

 Update **2011-04-04**

 - Made single listener, one instance can be used for any object manager and any number of them

 **Note:**

-- You can [test live][blog_test] on this blog
-- Public [Timestampable repository](http://github.com/l3pp4rd/DoctrineExtensions "Timestampable extension on Github") is available on github
 - Last update date: **2012-01-02**

 **Portability:**